VictorDRE/PlatformioThermoresistance/README.md

 ![{ED0BA5C7-7322-4BA2-B599-808593129A7D}](https://github.com/user-attachments/assets/e39b7bf5-85a0-4b27-8884-6fb1f122696a)
 The schematic represents a simple voltage divider circuit designed to measure the resistance of a thermistor and calculate the corresponding temperature.
 The key components and their roles are:

-Rt (Thermistor): The variable resistance that changes based on temperature.
+Rt (Thermistor) (RF): The variable resistance that changes based on temperature.
 This resistance decreases as the temperature increases (Negative Temperature Coefficient or NTC thermistor).

 R0: A fixed resistor used in series with the thermistor to form a voltage divider.